 What are the Acceptance Criteria?

-In short, acceptance criteria are the conditions that a specific user story must satisfy to be marked as “Done.”
-You may think of them as a checklist that helps verify if a coding team built the right feature and whether it is completed correctly.
+In short, acceptance criteria are the conditions that a specific user story must satisfy to be considered as completed, you may think of them as a checklist that helps verify if a coding team built the right feature and whether it is completed correctly.